-When faced with the need to embed analytics into an application, most software providers arrive at the crossroads of the “build versus buy” decision.
+When faced with the need to embed analytics into an application, most software providers arrive fall head first into the infamous “build versus buy” conundrum.

 Why Build (or Really, Code)?

-The first instinct for many application developers is to build the necessary reporting functionality with the help of code libraries or charting components.
-What invariably happens over time is that users ask for more functionality, more flexibility in their analysis, and more methods to gain insight without your help.
+The first instinct many application developers have when it comes to analytics is to build the necessary reporting functionality with the help of code libraries or charting components.
+Amongst the many things that happen over time is that users ask for more functionality, more flexibility in their analysis, and more methods to gain insight without needing your help.
 Very few customers want to simply extract data into an excel file.
-Most customers these days want to be able to build custom dashboards and visualizations as they learn the product.
-With increasing demand it becomes difficult to build analytics in a scalable way.
+Most want to be able to build custom dashboards and visualizations as they learn the product.
+With constantly increasing demand, it becomes difficult to build analytics in a scalable way.

-Application providers who stay on the “build” track are committing to staffing significant resources in developing, supporting, and keeping up with advances in data visualizations and business intelligence over the long term.
+Application providers who stay on the “build” track are committing to allocating significant resources toward developing, supporting, and keeping up with advances in data visualizations and business intelligence over the long term.

-Many software organizations are under pressure from customers or competitors to improve analytics capabilities, and they do not have the time or resources to build on their own.
-In fact, in every survey conducted with software providers, the top reasons for embedding with a third-party product are:
+Many software organizations are under pressure from customers or competitors to improve analytics capabilities, but they simply don't have the time or resources to build a reasonably strong solution on their own.
+In fact, in virtually every survey conducted with software providers, the top reasons for embedding with a third-party product are:

-Need to get to market faster – There is usually a small window of time available to satisfy customers, differentiate a product offering, and stand out in the marketplace.
+Need to get to market faster – there is usually only a small window of time available to satisfy customers without having them churn, differentiate a product offering, and stand out in the marketplace.

-Desire to have internal resources focused on core application functionality – Delivering functionality with a third party makes the development team more efficient and frees up resources for your core product.
+Desire to have internal resources focused on core application functionality – delivering functionality with a third party makes development teams more efficient and frees up resources for your core product.

 Defining the Time Frame

-Compared to coding on your own, utilizing a third-party product will get more capabilities in less time.
+Compared to coding on your own, utilizing a third-party product gives you more capabilities in less time.
 The faster path to value usually drives the “buy” decision.
-If you are building quantitative ROI models, that difference in time will show up as achieving a breakeven point earlier in the project lifecycle.
+If you are building quantitative ROI models, that difference in time shows up as achieving a breakeven point much earlier in the lifecycle of a project.

 Now we compare the ROI on embedded analytics.